-SHRI JAGJIVAN RAM: And if it was given out by any officer, as I remarked in the other House, 1 will again remark that it w,as very indiscreet on his part, whosoever he may be.
-I have made it clear that in no case should any railway officer indicate or say anything about the causa of any accident till an investigation has been held by the proper authority, who is the Inspector of Railways.
+Shri JAGJIVAN RAM: And if it was given out by any officer, as I remarked in the other.
+House, I will again remark that it was very indiscreet on his part, whosoever he may be.
+I have made it clear that in no case should any railway officer indicate or say anything about the cause of any accident till an investigation has been held by the proper authority, who is the Inspector of Railways.

 My friend, Mr. Bhupesh Gupta, has remarked that the incidence of accidents has increased on the Indian Railways after independence.
-Sir, I presented a pamphlet two years back,

-Ithink, in which I compiled number of accidents on Indian Rail ways and the trend of accidents for the last twenty years.
-Apart from Volume Hof the Railway Board's Annual Re port, every year along with the Budget papers, I have been circulating a booklet ~n railway accidents also.
-I have made it a regular feature.
-So, any Member who cares to go through th"se papers will come to a conclusion other than what my friend, Mr. Bhupesh Gupta, has drawn.
-I have not much to say on that aspect, be cause we have been giving full details about the accidents, whether train accidents or otherwise, on the Indian Railways.
-Along with their number, casualties, loss to the railways, etc. every detail is there.
-Anyone who cares to go through them can draw his own conclusions.
+Sir, I presented a pamphlet two years back, I think, in which I compiled the number of accidents on Indian Railways and the trend of accidents for the last twenty years.
+Apart from Volume II of the Railway Board's Annual Reevery year along with port, Budget papers.
+I have been circulating a booklet on railway accidents also.
+I have made it a regular feature. any Member who cares to go through these papers will come to a conclusion other than what my friend, Bhupesh Gupta, has drawn I have not much to say on that aspect, because we have been giving full details about the accidents, whether train accidents or otherwise, on the Indian Railways.
+Along with their number, casualties, loss to the railways, etc every detail is there Anyone who cares to go through them can draw his own conclusions.